 See if you can do something similar in your email marketing strategy.

+If you have gift cards in-store, snap a cute photo and share it on social media.
 Just make sure you don’t overdo things.
 Promoting gift cards via social is great, but you wouldn’t want to bombard your audience with promotions by talking about them every day.

 As always, it’s best to have healthy mix of media and messages in your social media calendar.